norabbull/edudata-content/README.md

   - `æøå er  $ærdeles norske #symboler?!.png` ❌💀
   - `aeooaa-er-saerdeles-norske-symboler.png` ✅🙂
   - `norske-symboler.png` ✅😄
-  - It hasn't caused big problems yet, but it'll probably save us some headaches in the future.'
+  - It hasn't caused big problems yet, but it'll probably save us some headaches in the future.